What are the risk factors for colorectal cancer?

 If you have a family history of adenomatous polyps or colorectal cancer, you should talk with your doctor about the possible need to begin screening before age 50.
 If you have had adenomatous polyps or colorectal cancer, it's important to tell your close relatives so that they can pass along that information to their doctors and start screening at the right age.

-About 5% to 10% of people who develop colorectal cancer have inherited gene defects (mutations) that cause the disease.
-Often, these defects lead to cancer that occurs at a younger age than is common.
+About 5% to 10% of people who develop colorectal cancer have inherited gene defects (mutations) that can cause family cancer syndromes and lead to them getting the disease.
+These syndromes often lead to cancer that occurs at a younger age than is usual.
+They are also linked to other cancers besides colorectal cancer.
+Some of these syndromes are also linked to polyps.
 Identifying families with these inherited syndromes is important because it lets doctors recommend specific steps, such as screening and other preventive measures when the person is younger.

 Familial adenomatous polyposis (FAP): FAP is caused by changes (mutations) in the APC gene that a person inherits from his or her parents.
 About 1% of all colorectal cancers are due to FAP.

-People with FAP typically develop hundreds or thousands of polyps in their colon and rectum, usually in their teens or early adulthood.
+The most common type of FAP causes people to develop hundreds or thousands of polyps in their colon and rectum, usually in their teens or early adulthood.
 Cancer usually develops in 1 or more of these polyps as early as age 20.
 By age 40, almost all people with this disorder will have developed colon cancer if the colon isn’t removed first to prevent it.
+Polyps that can turn into cancer can also develop in the stomach and small intestine.
+In attenuated FAP, which is a subtype of this disorder, patients have fewer polyps (less than 100) and colorectal cancer tends to occur at a later age.

 Hereditary non-polyposis colon cancer (HNPCC): HNPCC, also known as Lynch syndrome, accounts for about 2% to 4% of all colorectal cancers.
 In most cases, this disorder is caused by an inherited defect in either the gene MLH1 or the gene MSH2, but other genes can also cause HNPCC.
 The genes involved normally help repair DNA damage.
 (See the section “Do we know what causes colorectal cancer?” for more details.)